National Park Service to Turn Off Gateway Arch Exterior lights for Bird Migration Season

 11 North 4th Street, St. Louis, MO 63102

-The National Park Service will not illuminate the Gateway Arch at night throughout the month of September to protect birds migrating south for the winter.
+The National Park Service will not illuminate the Gateway Arch at night throughout the month of May during the spring migration.

-According to the National Park Service, 40% of the nation’s migratory waterfowl use the Mississippi River corridor during their spring and fall migration.
+According to the National Park Service, 40 percent of the nation’s migratory waterfowl use the Mississippi River corridor during their spring and fall migration.

+Upgraded lighting installed in December 2023 significantly reduced flare in the night sky.
+Turning the lights off helps ensure migrating birds’ safe passage during heavy migration periods.
 The National Park Service began turning the Gateway Arch’s exterior lights off in 2002 to protect migrating birds.
-The Arch’s exterior lights will be turned back on beginning the evening of Wednesday, Oct.
-1, 2025, and the monument will be lit nightly thereafter.
+The lights will be turned back on beginning the evening of Monday, June 1, 2026, and the monument will be lit nightly thereafter.